State-by-state guide to keeping kids safe online

 Kansas

-Requires any school district that provides public access to a computer to implement and enforce technology protection measures to ensure that no minor has access to visual depictions that are child pornography, harmful to minors or obscene.
-Any public library that provides public access to a computer shall implement and enforce technology protection measures to ensure that no minor has access to visual depictions that are child pornography, harmful to minors or obscene, etc.
+Requires any school district or public library that provides public access to a computer to implement and enforce technology protection measures to ensure that no minor has access to visual depictions that are child pornography, harmful to minors or obscene.

 Kentucky